Diagnosing multiple sclerosis is complicated. If you’ve received an MS diagnosis, getting another opinion from a specialist might help.

 Is it possible to receive an incorrect MS diagnosis?

-Receiving an incorrect diagnosis of multiple sclerosis is fairly common, Shah said.
-She noted one study that found that among people referred to a multiple sclerosis specialty care center, 30% to 67% were later diagnosed with something else instead.
+“Receiving an incorrect diagnosis of MS is fairly common”, Gruder said.
+One study found that among people referred to a multiple sclerosis specialty care center, 30% to 67% were later diagnosed with something else instead.

-Understanding how an MS diagnosis happens
+Understanding how MS is diagnosed

 With this data, your neurologist should be able to confirm the MS diagnosis or suggest another cause for your symptoms.
 Once a diagnosis has been made, individualized treatment plans can be explored.